XDgov/xd.gov/_pages/apply.md

         <p>
-          xD’ers join government for tours of civic service that help bring new perspectives and expertise to our team while they work on a diversity of projects and challenges.
-Positions are non-permanent and offered for up to four years of service.
+          xD’ers join government for tours of civic service that help bring new perspectives and expertise to our team while they work on a diversity of high-impact projects.
+Positions are remote-first, non-permanent, and offered for up to four years of service.
         </p>
       </div>
       <div class="tablet:grid-col-6">
         <h3>What to Expect</h3>
         <p>
-          xD works on a range of problems spanning many industries and federal agencies.
-We frequently partner with top universities in joint projects to bring the latest technical solutions to pressing government challenges.
+          We love a good challenge;....
         </p>
       </div>
     </div>